rosbacke/delegate/README.md

 From a technical side, using the template method used here, we do not actually take the address.
 It wraps the supplied call into a free function and stores an address to that.
-Hence we take an address of a user defined free function.
+Hence we take an address of a user-defined free function.
 Still, when the standard changes a free function into a functor you will still have the same issue.
 Only now, the template pattern matching fails instead of the compiler failing to find the right function.